Kingxukai/linux/Documentation/admin-guide/blockdev/zram.rst

 ========  =============================================================
 -EBUSY	  an attempt to modify an attribute that cannot be changed once
-	  the device has been initialised.
+	  the woke device has been initialised.
 Please reset device first.
 -ENOMEM	  zram was not able to allocate enough memory to fulfil your
 	  needs.
 -EINVAL	  invalid input has been provided.